daily Broadcast

 Secondly, Scripture commands it.
 Third, the early Church took it literally, radically, and practiced it.
 And as we see, their practice answered Jesus’ prayer, didn’t it?
 In order that the world may know that God sent the Son.

 See?
-More than all the great reasoning, more than all the great books, more than all the great philosophy, the greatest apologetic on the face of the earth is believers loving one another in unity, authentically, in harmony, despite ethnic differences, socioeconomic differences, background differences, personality differences.
+More than all the great reasoning, more than all the great books, more than all the great philosophy, the greatest apologetic on the face of the earth is believers loving one another.

 Now, what do we want to do?
 I mean, I’ve got all the same struggles you do.
 The problem isn’t understanding how important it is.
 What’s the problem?
 It’s practicing it.

 So, let’s do a little research together and let’s find out what causes disharmony in the body of Christ.
 Now, obviously, there are lots of reasons but what I thought I would do is I would pick out about five reasons right out of Scripture.
-The early Church was not tiptoeing through the tulips and, “Oh, Peter!
+The early Church was not like these people, you know, tiptoeing through the tulips and, “Oh, Peter!
 John!
 Good to see you!
 Oh, it’s wonderful!
 How’s the wife?
 Kids?
 Oh, bless you, brother!”

 The first one is growth or change that leads to unmet needs.
 Whenever things change, even good change, it alters the equilibrium in relationships and it forces us to adjust to maintain harmony.

 Acts chapter 6 verses 1 to 7.
 It’s our first example.
 The early Church is blowing and going, man, it’s a happening place.
-It gets so big, so big, so big, the early apostles took servanthood so literally that they were waiting on tables and they had so many hundreds of widows and needy people that all of a sudden, a division broke out in the Church.
+It gets so big, so big, so big, the early apostles took servanthood so literally that they were waiting on tables and there got to be so many hundreds of widows and needy people that all of a sudden, a division broke out in the Church.
 There were some widows who were from a Jewish background, other widows from a Hellenistic background.

 And the early apostles realized, “Why?
 Why?”
 Did this occur because anyone was bad?
 No. It occurred because the growth was so rapid that it created an equilibrium disorientation so the apostles couldn’t handle it under the present paradigm structure.

 See, all I’m saying, when you grow personally it brings about change.
 That’ll cause conflict.
-That’s why moving, having a baby, starting a new job, getting a promotion, all of those things, they’re positive, aren’t they?
-They are growth, they will create unmet needs in structure, in relationships with people.
+That’s why moving, having a baby, starting a new job, all of those things, they’re positive, aren’t they?
+They are growth, they will create unmet needs in structures, in relationships with people.
 It’ll cause conflict.
 It’s not bad but you need to know it’s going to come.

 The second reason for conflict is theological differences.
 Honest differences about what is true cause disharmony and demand thoughtful research and dialogue.
 Acts chapter 15 verses 1 to 15, we have the first theological rhubarb in the Church.
 You have people from a Jewish background and you have the apostle Paul who has come to Christ, he is ministering to the Gentiles.